DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 2 - Traffic Management for APIs/README.md

 Apigee Edge provides three policies that enable you to optimize traffic management to minimize latency for apps while maintaining the health of backend services.

+> NB, a policy in Apigee Edge is a unit of re-usable logic that performs a certain task.
+There are policy types for transforming messages, caching data, checking tokens or keys, creating tokens, and so on.

-Each policy type addresses a distinct aspect of traffic management.
+Each of the traffic management policy types addresses a distinct aspect of traffic management.
 In some cases, you might use the three policy types in a single API proxy.

 In addition, Apigee Edge includes a cache, that can also be accessed via policies, to manage traffic and handling of requests.

-### Spike Arrest Policy
+### Spike Arrest

 This policy smoothes traffic spikes by dividing a limit that you define into smaller intervals.
 For example, if you define a limit of 100